zacharygriffee/dagify/readme.md

 ### Custom RxJS Operator: `takeUntilCompleted`

-Dagify provides a custom operator to complete a source observable when another observable completes.
+Dagify provides a custom operator to complete a source observable when another observable (such as a node) completes.

 ```js
 import { takeUntilCompleted } from "dagify";